-<version> is a client tag that usually represents the version of the proxyss client software; <ipv4-address> is the IPv4 address of the proxy.
+<version> is a client tag that usually represents the software version that the proxy uses; <ipv4-address> is the IPv4 address of the client that queries the Database using the proxy.

-Note that the proxy?s IP address should be registered in the access control list of the RIPE Database.
+Note that the proxy's IP address should be registered in the access control list of the RIPE Database.
 Please contact RIPE Database Administration if you need this option.